curlsloth/NYU-HPC-4-newbies/README.md

 ## 2. Your first step of using HPC! ##
 ### 2-1.
 What is HPC? ###

-If you are using a Mac, open your terminal application ([default](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Open%20Terminal,%2C%20then%20double%2Dclick%20Terminal.)) or [iTerm](https://iterm2.com/), connect to the [NYU VPN](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html), and log into Greene by executing this line (key in and then press enter):
+Open your terminal application [Mac default](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Open%20Terminal,%2C%20then%20double%2Dclick%20Terminal.), [PC default](https://learn.microsoft.com/en-us/windows/terminal/) or [iTerm for Mac (recommended)](https://iterm2.com/), connect to the [NYU VPN](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html), and log into Greene by executing this line (key in and then press enter):

 ```
+ssh <NetID>@gw.hpc.nyu.edu ## you can skip this step if you are on the NYU network or using the NYU VPN
-ssh <NetID>@gw.hpc.nyu.edu
+ssh <NetID>@greene.hpc.nyu.edu
 ```
 > **Replace `<NetID>` of this tutorial with your own, such as `ab1234`**